 Fox News’ biggest stars have amplified and in some cases openly embraced the QAnon conspiracy theory both on the airwaves and off going back to 2018.
 As QAnon has gotten more attention recently, network personalities have whitewashed both its links to violence and how unhinged the conspiracy theory truly is.

 Fox Corp. properties, which are essential cogs in the pro-Trump Republican propaganda machine, are not immune to QAnon’s growing influence.
-Personalities from Fox News, Fox Business, and Fox Nation have embraced the conspiracy theory at least 20 times, and Fox straight-“news” anchors have minimized the movement’s harm by failing to mention the potential terror threat and other instances of violence connected to it.
+Personalities from Fox News, Fox Business, and Fox Nation have repeatedly embraced the conspiracy theory, and Fox straight-“news” anchors have minimized the movement’s harm by failing to mention the potential terror threat and other instances of violence connected to it.

 Here’s a list of the documented overlap between the QAnon conspiracy theory and the top-rated cable news network.